Overtone

-Vibrational modes of an ideal string, dividing the string length into integer divisions, producing harmonic partials f, 2f, 3f, 4f, etc. (where f means fundamental frequency).
+Vibrational modes of an ideal string, dividing the string length into integer divisions, producing harmonic partials with frequencies f (the fundamental) and its harmonic overtones (2f, 3f, 4f, etc.)

 An overtone is any resonant frequency above the fundamental frequency of a sound (or of any oscillation).
 An overtone may or may not be a harmonic.
 In other words, overtones are all pitches higher than the lowest pitch within an individual sound; the fundamental is the lowest pitch.
 While the fundamental is usually heard most prominently, overtones are actually present in any pitch except a true sine wave.
 The relative volume or amplitude of various overtone partials is one of the key identifying features of timbre, or the individual characteristic of a sound.

-Using the model of Fourier analysis, the fundamental and the overtones together are called partials.
-Harmonics, or more precisely, harmonic partials, are partials whose frequencies are numerical integer multiples of the fundamental (including the fundamental, which is 1 times itself).
-These overlapping terms are variously used when discussing the acoustic behavior of musical instruments.
-(See etymology below.)
-The model of Fourier analysis provides for the inclusion of inharmonic partials, which are partials whose frequencies are not whole-number ratios of the fundamental (such as 1.1 or 2.14179).
+The human vocal tract is able to produce highly variable amplitudes of the overtones, called formants, which define different vowels.